paolo-mangini/paolo-mangini.github.io/content/index.md

 Phd in La Sapienza, University of Rome
 - Period 11/2024 - in progress
 - Topic: Anomalous dimension computation for the dim-6 SMEFT operators
+- Three months of international mobility period at University of Granada (Ugr - FTAE group) working on computation of one-loop observables in the SMEFT

 ## Other experiences
 As an occasional performance, I tutor, privately, in math and physics for high school/university students

 Partecipation to the GGI PhD school in fundamental interactions 2026 in Arcetri (12-30/01/2026)

+## Projects

+Final group (three memebers) project for the exam "METODI DI INTELLIGENZA ARTIFICIALE E MACHINE LEARNING PER LA FISICA": my main contribution was on problem framing, conceptual approach, interpretation of results, and technical writing

 ## Skills
 - Coding (C, C++, Python)